shonescript/Shone.Math/README.md

 Create a dotnet generic math type is never easy.

-This libray wrappers all math methods from Math,MathF,DecimalMath(from NumSharp),Convert and all the system numeric classes into ONE generic Math\<T\> class.
+This libray wrappers all math methods from Math,MathF,DecimalMath(from https://github.com/nathanpjones/DecimalMath),Convert and all the system numeric classes into ONE generic Math\<T\> class.

 With the Math\<T\> class from Shone.Math, you can write .NET generic math codes EASILY and HAPPILY!